facebook/sapp/README.md

 (sapp) $ cd sapp/ui/frontend && npm install
 ```

-To run SAPP with hot reloading of the Web UI, you need have the frontend and
+To run SAPP with hot reloading of the Web UI, you need to have the frontend and
 backend running simultaneously.
 In a production environment, the frontend
-application is compiled and served directly by the backend exposed on port 13337.
+application is compiled and served directly by the backend exposed on port
+13337.
 But in a development environment, the frontend runs in port 3000 and the
 backend runs in port 13337.
 You can indicate to SAPP to run in the development
 environment with the `debug` flag